What We Do

 - translating overseas transcripts

-Clark programs are evaluated regularly by both faculty and staff at Clark, but in several cases they are not administered on-site by Clark University.
-Rather, we have formed long-standing relationships with various third-party study abroad providers, independent providers overseas, and universities overseas.
+Clark programs are evaluated regularly by both faculty and staff at Clark, but they are generally not administered on-site by Clark University.
+Rather, we have formed long-standing relationships with universities overseas, third-party study abroad providers, and a few independent providers overseas.

-The office also advises students who pursue Non-Clark programs and students who study abroad on Non-Clark programs during the summer.
+The office also advises students who pursue Non-Clark- affiliated and summer study abroad programs.

 What We Don't Do